zainibeats/truefa-py/README.md

 - 🔄 Session persistence with password caching for convenience
 - 📥 Save and retrieve TOTP secrets with robust encryption
 - 🔍 Intelligent vault location detection with permission handling
+- 📊 Flexible logging system with independent console and file logging control
 - 🐳 Docker compatibility for containerized environments

 ## Security